MCP / Agent Integration

-This article explains how to connect FIRERPA with large language models (based on MCP or commands).
-FIRERPA has implemented the MCP server protocol and native OpenAI tool-calling functionality at its core, allowing you to write your own MCP plugins and serve them through the standard port 65000, or inherit the Agent class to achieve fully automated tool calls.
+This article introduces how to integrate FIRERPA with large models (based on MCP or commands).
+FIRERPA has implemented the MCP server protocol and OpenAI's native tool call functionality at the underlying level, allowing you to write your own MCP plugins and serve them via the standard port 65000, or inherit the Agent class to achieve fully automated tool calls.
+We also provide a built-in automated MCP service.

 Built-in Agent Command

-The built-in agent command allows you to quickly complete tasks using natural language through a large language model.
-It supports any service provider compatible with the OpenAI API + tool-calling, or self-hosted services.
-Combined with the built-in crontab, you can schedule natural language tasks to run at specific times.
+With the built-in agent command, you can quickly complete fully colloquial tasks through large models, supporting any service provider compatible with OpenAI API + tool call or self-built services.
+Combined with the built-in crontab, you can schedule colloquial tasks to run periodically.

 Hint

-The `agent` command must be used within the built-in terminal, and you need to provide a valid API endpoint and key.
-The performance of different large language models may vary, so please choose the one that best suits your needs.
-We recommend models like Gemini, OpenAI, DeepSeek, GLM, etc.
+The agent command must be used within the built-in terminal, and you need to provide a valid API and key.
+The performance of different large models may vary, please choose the one that suits you best.
+We recommend Gemini, OpenAI, DeepSeek, GLM, etc.

 Attention

-Note that the API parameter should be the full URL, not just the base_url.
-Typically, you need to append `/chat/completions` to the base_url to form the complete API address.
+Note that the --api parameter's address is the full address, not the base_url.
+Usually you need to append /chat/completions after the base_url to form the complete API address.

-agent --api https://generativelanguage.googleapis.com/v1beta/openai/chat/completions --key YOUR_API_KEY --model gemini-2.5-flash --prompt "Help me open the Settings app, package name com.android.settings, find network settings, and turn on airplane mode"
+agent --api https://generativelanguage.googleapis.com/v1beta/openai/chat/completions --key YOUR_API_KEY --model gemini-2.5-flash --prompt "Open the Settings app, package name com.android.settings, find network settings, and turn on airplane mode"

-If your task prompt is too long, you can also provide the model prompt from a file.
+If your task prompt is too long, you can also provide the model prompt via a file.

 agent --api https://generativelanguage.googleapis.com/v1beta/openai/chat/completions --key YOUR_API_KEY --model gemini-2.5-flash --prompt /path/to/prompt.txt